 Teaching diabetes self-management to patients in hospitals is a challenging task.
 Patients are ill, under increased stress related to their hospitalization and diagnosis, and in an environment not conducive to learning.
-Ideally, people with diabetes should be taught at a time and place conducive to learning: as an outpatient in a recognized program of diabetes education.
+Ideally, people with diabetes should be taught at a time and place conducive to learning, as outpatients in a recognized program of diabetes education.

 For the hospitalized patient, diabetes "survival skills" education is generally a feasible approach.
-Patients receive sufficient information and training to enable them to go home safely.
-Those newly diagnosed with diabetes or who are new to insulin and/or blood glucose monitoring need to be instructed before discharge to help ensure safe care upon returning home.
+Patients and/or family members receive sufficient information and training to enable safe care at home.
+Those newly diagnosed with diabetes or who are new to insulin and/or blood glucose monitoring need to be instructed before discharge.
 Those patients hospitalized because of a crisis related to diabetes management or poor care at home need education to prevent subsequent episodes of hospitalization.
+An assessment of the need for a home health referral or referral to an outpatient diabetes education program should be part of discharge planning for all patients.